Halfway Houses in Wilmington, NC

 Grace Court Transitions Housing Facility - 63.4 miles from Wilmington, NC

-Grace Court Transitions Housing Facility is a sober living house in Lumberton, NC, 28358 zip code.
+Grace Court Transitions Housing Facility is a sober living house in Lumberton, North Carolina, 28358 zip code.

 Address: 3750 Meadow View Road, Suite A-1, Lumberton, NC 28358 in Robeson County